AramSemerjyan/ugrid/README.md

 ...
 ```

-After this every new added item will have `middle` size instead default `small`.
+After this every new added item will have `middle` size instead of default `small`.

 #### Store changes
 For simplicity `UserDefaults` is used to save size for each cell index path.
-If you still want to handle storing by yourself You want to check [Change behaviour section](#change-behaviour)
+If you still want to handle storing yourself You want to check [Change behaviour section](#change-behaviour)

 If you want to clear all saved item sizes call `resetItemsSizes()` on `UGridFlowLayout` instance: